How can career centers scale support using the multipliers framework?

 3. Outcome Multiplier: Better Results and Proof of Value

-Ultimately, the goal of scaling career services is better student outcomes - more students landing good jobs or internships, and doing so faster and with greater confidence.
+Ultimately, the goal of scaling career services is better student outcomes - more students landing good jobs or virtual internships, and doing so faster and with greater confidence.

 A smarter system can be a powerful outcome multiplier by improving the quality of support and tracking the metrics that matter.